What is minimally invasive surgery?

 3. Hernia repair

-When a portion of tissue or an organ protrudes through one of the weaker muscular walls of the abdomen, it is called a hernia
+When a portion of tissue or an organ protrudes through one of the weaker muscular walls of the abdomen, it is called a hernia.

 The hernia is most common in the stomach, but can also appear in the upper thighs, groin, and belly button.
 To avoid potentially dangerous complications, a hernia may require surgery or an operation.